 - My heart beats more for a raw, average vulgar art, which doesn’t live between sleepy fairy-tale moods and poetry but rather concedes a direct entrance to the fearful, commonplace, splendid and the average grotesque banality in life ( Beckmann, artist quotes)

-Max Beckmann, some biography facts about life and creating his painting; German Expressionism art style
+Max Beckmann, his biography facts about life and creating painting art

 In 1937 the Nazi’s confiscated his paintings and Beckmann went to Amsterdam where he stayed during the 5 War-years despite Nazi-German occupation.
 The paintings he created in this period were very powerful and intensively; they included some of his famous large triptychs (Departure) which stand as a summation of his existential art, and some self-portraits.
 After the War, Beckmann moved to the United States where he continued his painting and taught at the Art School of Washington University in St. Louis.
 In 1950 he made the last famous triptych of his life, in the same year he died.

-Max Beckmann, some art links for detailed biography facts about his life and his painting art
+Max Beckmann, some art links for detailed biography facts and his painting art

 * information on life and creating his art by the famous German artist Max Beckmann, on Wikipedia